instillai/machine-learning-course/docs/source/content/supervised/knn.rst

 The green points are classified as benign.
 The red points are classified as malignant.
+The boundary line is the prediction that the classifier makes.
+This boundary line is determined by the k value, for this instance k = 9.

 This loads the data from the Scikit-Learn's dataset library.
 You can change the data to whatever you would like.
 Just make sure you have, data points and an array of targets to classify those data points.